Aaron-hub-dev-maker/Eventure/README.md

 ## Features

 - User registration and login with OTP verification
 - Host and manage events
 - Book tickets and receive QR codes via email
 - User profile management
 - Secure password reset
 - Event search and filtering

 ## Tech Stack

 - Python
 - Flask
 - MongoDB
 - Flask-Login
 - HTML/CSS/JS

+## Requirements

+To run this project, make sure you have the following installed:

+- Python 3.8 or higher
+- MongoDB (local or cloud instance)
+- pip (Python package installer)
+- A modern web browser (e.g., Chrome, Firefox)
+- An SMTP email account for OTP and ticket emails
+- Git (for cloning the repository)

+## Functions

+- **User Registration with OTP**: Verifies user email before account creation using one-time password via SMTP.
+- **Login & Authentication**: Secure login using Flask-Login with session management.
+- **Event Hosting**: Authenticated users can create, edit, and delete events.
+- **Event Booking**: Users can book available events and receive ticket confirmation.
+- **QR Code Generation**: A unique QR code is generated for each booked ticket and emailed to the user.
+- **Email Notifications**: Sent for OTP, booking confirmations, and password reset requests.
+- **Search & Filter**: Events can be searched by keyword, category, or date.
+- **User Dashboard**: Users can manage their bookings, hosted events, and profile settings.
+- **Password Reset**: Secure password reset functionality using email verification.

 ## Setup